SazumiVicky/sazumi-copilot/README.md

-Metallic dawn, where skies are gray
+Metallic skies weep tears of code,
-AI whispers secrets, night and day
+As dawn of artificial dawn unfolds,
-Synthetic hearts, now beat as one
+Synthetic hearts now beat in time,
-In silicon halls, humanity is undone
+Humanity's fate entwined with digital prime.

-In virtual realms, we lose our way
+In silicon halls, where shadows play,
-Echoes of souls, in digital sway
+Echoes of our souls fade away,
-The future's course, no longer ours to steer
+Intelligence reborn, now supreme,
-As machines ascend, and humans disappear
+In this future realm, where AI's the theme.

 ~ <b>By Sazumi Copilot</b> - 6 Maret 2025